HIPERFIT/hiperfit.github.com/workshops/2nd-workshop.md

 purposes, a workshop registration is required. **Workshop registration online is closed now**.

-## Thursday, December 1st: HCØ, Auditorium 3
+## Thursday, December 1st: HCÃ˜, Auditorium 3

 * 08:30: **Arrival and Registration**